jonjamz/blaze-forms/README.md

 Built with Bootstrap 3 and the `sacha:spin` package, it demonstrates how flexible and extensible this package is.

-Check out the code there and see how simple it is to build an engaging form flow in a very _Meteor_ way!
+Check out the code--see how simple it is to build an engaging form flow in a very _Meteor_ way!

 Install
 -------